THE BOOK IS BACK.

 Punitive Psychiatry - 1977.
 Introduction to Russia's Political Hospitals by Sidney Bloch and Peter Reddaway.

 The Soul of Man Under Socialism - 1979.
-A first-person exposition of life in the USSR, where citizens were coerced to participate in their own day-to-day oppression, breaking their will and their hope in a way that guns and prisons could not.
+Excerpted from To Build a Castle, a first-person exposition of life in the USSR, where citizens were coerced to participate in their own day-to-day oppression, breaking their will and their hope in a way that guns and prisons could not.

 Better Red Than Dead is not Good Enough - 1981.
 An essay in the Times charging that the Campaign for Nuclear Disarmament and other peace groups in Europe have been infiltrated by the Soviets.